 Moreover, a study found that 86 percent of visitors go to the zoo for “social or recreational purposes,” while only six percent visit to learn more about animals.
 Liz Tyson, director of the Captive Animals’ Protection Society (CAPS) states that “Zoos present an entirely false view of both the animals themselves, and of the real and very urgent issues facing many species in their natural homes.”
 Instead of educating visitors about wild animals, the only lesson zoos teach us is that animals should not be kept captive.

 What You Can Do

 We must keep speaking out against the cruelty of zoos.
 Please never visit a zoo or any facility that keeps animals captive for profit.
-This includes circuses, aquariums and marine parks and places posing as “wildlife parks.”
-Instead, be sure to only support accredited sanctuaries where animals are properly cared for, are not bred and not exploited for profit.
+This includes circuses, aquariums, marine parks, and places posing as “wildlife parks.”
+Instead, be sure to only Support accredited sanctuaries where animals are properly cared for, are not bred, and not exploited for profit.

 Check out these resources to find other ways to learn about wild animals and help protect their best interests: